SharePoint/sp-dev-docs/docs/general-development/authentication-authorization-and-security-in-sharepoint.md

-In ASP.NET membership and role passive sign-in, the sign-in happens by redirecting the client to a web page where the ASP.NET log-in controls are hosted.
+In ASP.NET membership and role passive sign-in, the sign-in happens by redirecting the client to a webpage where the ASP.NET log-in controls are hosted.
 After the identity object that represents a user identity is created, SharePoint converts it to a  [ClaimsIdentity](https://msdn.microsoft.com/library/Microsoft.IdentityModel.Claims.ClaimsIdentity.aspx) object (which represents a claims-based representation of a user).

 > [!NOTE]
 > For more information about signing into SharePoint, see  [Incoming claims: Signing into SharePoint](incoming-claims-signing-into-sharepoint.md).